yifanlu/3ds_injector/README.md

 Currently, there is no support for FIRM building, so you need to do some steps manually.
 First, you have to add padding to make sure the NCCH is of the right size to drop in as a replacement.
-A hacky way is [http://pastebin.com/nyKXLnNh](this patch) which adds junk data.
+A hacky way is
+[this patch](http://pastebin.com/nyKXLnNh) which adds junk data.
 Play around with the size value to get the NCCH to be the exact same size as the one found in your decrypted FIRM dump.